MattSainsbury-Dale/testarguments/README.md

 ### Set up

-We demonstrate use of `testarguments` by predicting with the package `FRK`.
+We demonstrate the use of `testarguments` by predicting with the package `FRK`.
 First, load the required packages.

 ```r
 library("testarguments")